-The USU Police Department includes 15 full-time and six part-time state-certified police officers with authority equal to that of any municipal or county law enforcement officer in the state.
-The department provides a 24-hour dispatch center, a team of student security officers, and a 2-year-old K9 bomb dog (Zoomer) who help keep the campus safe.
+The USU Police Department includes 15 full-time and five part-time state-certified police officers with authority equal to that of any municipal or county law enforcement officer in the state.
+The department provides a 24-hour dispatch center, a team of student security officers, and a 2-year-old K9 explosives detection dog (Zoomer) who help keep the campus safe.

 Crime prevention is our primary goal, but we vigorously pursue those who commit crimes against the citizens of the campus community.
 USU Police are committed to maintaining the highest level of integrity and professionalism.